 - zest of 1 lemon or 1/2 tsp lemon extract

 - 1/2 c raisins

-- Place butter and sugar in stand mixer; beat until creamed.
+- Beat butter and sugar with electric mixer or by hand, until creamed.

-- Add molasses and egg and continue mixing until well blended (may take as much as 5 minutes).
+- Add molasses and egg and continue mixing until well blended.

 - In a large bowl, blend flour, salt, spices, malt powder, and baking soda.

-- On parchment-lined baking sheet, form dough into 2" x 12" log, then cut the log in two.
+- On parchment-lined baking sheet, form dough into a (2" x 12") log, then cut the log in two.

 - Place each log at least 3 inches apart, and flatten slightly by hand.

-- Transfer to a wire rack and cool them for 30 minutes before slicing each log into 4 hermit bars.
-Cool completely.
+- Cut into 8 bars.
+Transfer to a wire rack and cool 30 minutes or more before serving.